Ayush-silicon/Internship-LMS/README.md

 Quality & reliability focus – Emphasis on maintainable, bug-resistant, and scalable code

 User & admin separation – Shows clarity in handling multiple user roles and permissions

+## 🔐 Security Checklist
+- ✅ Never commit `.env` files
+- ✅ Use environment variables for all secrets
+- ✅ Keep `SUPABASE_SERVICE_ROLE_KEY` secure (server-side only)
+- ✅ Validate all inputs
+- ✅ Implement rate limiting
+- ✅ Use HTTPS in production